Suravaram0539/Basic-CRUD-Application/README.md

 2. Technologies Used:-

-Spring Boot (for application development)
+Spring Boot (for application development),
-Spring Data JPA (for database operations)
+Spring Data JPA (for database operations),
-MySQL (as the database)
+MySQL (as the database),
-Spring Web (for building RESTful APIs)
+Spring Web (for building RESTful APIs),
 Postman (for testing APIs)

 3. CRUD Operations:-